Vishakha-Damodhar-01/project/README.md

-# Project Title- Google Solution Challenge 2024
+# Google Solution Challenge 2024

-Edulink Hub: Navigating Education and career together
+## EduLink Hub: Navigating Education and Career Together

-# Project Description

-To provide education through various courses as well as hub to get many opportunities in cheaper rate targeting mostly girls and people from rural areas.
+## 📌 Project Overview

+**EduLink Hub** is a web-based platform designed to bridge the gap between education and career opportunities.
+The platform provides access to various educational courses and a centralized hub for discovering career and learning opportunities at an affordable cost.

+The project primarily focuses on empowering **girls and individuals from rural areas** by making quality education and career guidance more accessible and inclusive.
+This solution was developed as part of the **Google Solution Challenge 2024**, aiming to create social impact through technology.

+---

+## 🚀 Features

+- Access to diverse educational courses
+- Centralized hub for career and learning opportunities
+- Affordable and inclusive platform
+- User-friendly web interface
+- Focus on underrepresented communities

+---

+## 🛠️ Technologies Used

+### Frontend
+- HTML
+- CSS
+- JavaScript

+### Backend
+- Express.js

+---

-## Usage
+## 💻 Usage

-1.Open index.html file to access the website.
+1. Open the `index.html` file to access the website.
-2. Open your browser and navigate to `http://127.0.0.1:5500/Index.html`.
+2. Open your browser and navigate to:

-## Tecnologies Used
-- Frontend-HTML,CSS,Java script
-- Backend - Express.js
+---

-## Credits
+## 👥 Team & Credits

-- Sumayya Parvin Mirza Azeem Baig - Team Lead
+- **Sumayya Parvin Mirza Azeem Baig** – Team Lead
-- Vishakha Bhagwan Damodhar - Team Member
+- **Vishakha Bhagwan Damodhar** – Team Member
-- Syeda Ramsga Anjum - Team Member
+- **Syeda Ramsga Anjum** – Team Member
-- Nagma Begum Lala Shah - Team Memver
+- **Nagma Begum Lala Shah** – Team Member

+---

-## Contact
+## 📬 Contact

-For questions or feedback, please contact edulinkhub01@gmail.com.
+For questions, feedback, or collaboration inquiries, please contact:
+📧 **edulinkhub01@gmail.com**